-- 2. Potable water facilities. - a.
-If the system is tied into the city treatment facility, the available capacity shall be determined by subtracting committed capacity and present flow from design capacity.
-If there is available capacity, the city shall determine the impact of the proposed development utilizing Table 3, Water and Wastewater, on file with the department. - b.
+- b.
 If there is adequate capacity available in the city treatment plant to serve the proposed development, the city shall reserve the necessary capacity to serve the development. - c.
 Where the county is the projected service provider, a similar written assurance will be required.

-Response: Acknowledged.
-The project is designed to provide adequate potable water services.
+Response: The future project will be designed to provide adequate potable water services.